Hum Dono (1985 film)

+In the film, a successful doctor is replaced by his lookalike.
+The two men eventually realize that they are twin brothers, and cooperate against the doctor's kidnappers.

 Plot

 Raja discovers that his face is similar to that of Dr. Shekhar, one of the top earning doctors of Bombay.
 He somehow manages to take his place, but discovers that even Dr. Shekhar has problems of his own.
-Dr. Shekar also discovers that he has a lookalike and goes to find him at his home and when he visits Raja's home Dr. Shekar falls in love with a girl.
+Dr. Shekar also discovers that he has a lookalike and goes to find him at his home.
+When he visits Raja's home, Dr. Shekar falls in love with a girl.
 Shekhar and Raja are revealed to be identical twins who were separated at birth.
-Some goons kidnap Shekhar for money, but the brothers defeat the goons and are reunited.
+Some goons kidnap Shekhar for money, but the brothers defeat the villains and are reunited.